rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/additional-resources.rst

 Additional resources
 ====================

 We welcome feedback, comments, and bug reports.
-Visit the Rackspace customer portal  at https://feedback.rackspace.com/.
 Contact your Rackspace Support team for additional assistance.

-The `Rackspace website <http://support.rackspace.com>`_ offers information about Rackspace Cloud and Hybrid products,  links to official Rackspace support channels, including knowledge base articles,  forums, phone, chat, and email.
+The `Rackspace How-To`_ offers information about Rackspace Cloud and Hybrid products and links to official Rackspace support channels, including How-To articles, phone, chat, and email resources.

-Use the links below to learn more about using the |product name| service and API.
+Use the following links to learn more about using the |product name| service and API.

-- For general information about |product name|, see the FAQ. in the Rackspace Knowledge Center.
+- For general information about |product name|, see the FAQ in the `Rackspace How-To`_.

 - To get information about other Rackspace Cloud services APIs, see the `Rackspace API Documentation`_.